-How the Montessori Method is applied at The Children’s Studio:
+How the Montessori Method is applied at The Childrens Studio:

 The prepared environment: For the children to be independent, the space needs to be organized to support this and equipment needs to be child-sized and within the child’s reach.
 For example, if the children have access to child-sized brooms, mops etc. they will be able to practice cleaning up after themselves more effectively.

-The year age groupings in one class: We have a 2-3-year-old class and a 3-6-year-old classes.
+Three-year age groupings in one class: We have a 2-3-year-old class and a 3-6-year-old classes.
 Sounds chaotic?
 Children enjoy learning from their peers – the older children show the younger children how to do things and the older children learn to treat the younger ones with respect.
 This also corresponds with the planes of development in 3-year age groupings of the Montessori principles

-Three hour, uninterrupted work cycle: During work time there is free choice to tasks that are stimulating and developmentally appropriate.
+Three hour, uninterrupted work cycle: During work time there is free choice of tasks that are stimulating and developmentally appropriate.
 During this time the children go through cycles of differing levels of focus and concentration, including periods of intense concentration, which are optimal for learning.

 Work areas in the classroom:Stimulating, developmentally appropriate tasks are grouped into the flowing categories: